 And [Jesus] said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 (Matthew 22:37-39)

 Despite the vitriolic rhetoric that is often seen in the name of Christianity, the Way of Christ is love.
 Christ said, “By this all people will know that you are my disciples, if you have love for one another.”
 (John 13:35) We are to be known by our love.
-Are we?
+But, are we?
 We are to be defined by our love.
 Have we been?
 We are to love one another and we are to love our neighbor.
-And, we are even to love our enemy.
+We are even to love our enemy.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
 For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors [the bad guys] do the same?”
 (Matthew 5: 43-46)

 So, what does all this love stuff have to do with guns?
 In scripture, Christ tells us what the greatest manifestation of love is: “Greater love has no one than this, that someone lay down his life for his friends.”
 (John 15:13) If Christ is our model and love is most fully demonstrated by our willingness to lay down our lives, should we as Christians be clinging to hashtags like #Righttodefend, #RighttoCarry, and #GunsdontkillCraziesDo?
-Might it be more reflective of Jesus’ ethic if we were willing to waive our right to defend ourselves to help save the lives of the 11,000 Americans a year who die from guns and the college students, high school students and even elementary aged children who die in school shootings?
+Might it be more reflective of Jesus’ ethic if we were willing to waive our right to defend ourselves to help save the lives of the 11,000 Americans a year who die from guns and the college, high school, and even elementary-aged students who die in school shootings?

 I believe the greater love that Jesus references is more concerned with the lives of the innocent than our own rights.
 It is more concerned with their welfare than our own.
-But, as I argued earlier we are really acting out of fear, not love.
-But, we know that Christ’s spirit is not a spirit of fear and that “There is no fear in love, but perfect love casts out fear.
+As I argued earlier, we are really acting out of fear, not love.
+We know that Christ’s spirit is not a spirit of fear and that “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 (1 John 4:18) I believe that the Christian community at large and specifically the portion that cries so loudly about our rights “has not been perfected in love.”

 Love is the heart of the Gospel.
 Love is the heart of Christ.
 Love is the heart of our testimony.
-In the name of love, in the name of Christ, we must be willing to explore how to handle the terrible life ending epidemic of gun induced deaths.
-Yes, pray for those who were hurt in Oregon and for the family of those who died.
+In the name of love, in the name of Christ, we must be willing to explore how to handle the terrible life-ending epidemic of gun-induced deaths.
+Yes, pray for those who are hurt and for the families of those who die.
 But, just as our faith is proven alive by our works (James 2:17) so too our love is proven by our works.
 Do not take this lightly.